yangshun/luna/README.md

 Configuration
 --

-A number of configuration options are available in `./config.js`.
+A number of configuration options are available in `./config.js` and `build.py`.
 They should be pretty self-explanatory.
 Have a look at it and change the values where appropriate.
 More configurations to be added in future releases.

 Authors
 --